Kesha123/tip-of-the-day/README.md

 # Tip of the Day

 A script that displays a different 'Tip of the Day' every time you enter the terminal on your own Linux host or establish an SSH connection with a remote Linux host.
 You can navigate forward and backward to read more tips.
-Yoser can disable this feature as they wish.
+User can disable this feature as they wish.

 ## Instalation